Coronavirus COVID-19 please return BP machines

 Patients can also request repeat medication either by calling their local surgery when we are open and choosing option 2 or by calling our dedicated phonelines on 712358 (Gairloch) or 731599 (Aultbea) at any time.

-Certain patients at very high risk of severe illness if they catch the coronavirus have been sent a letter by the Scottish Government.
+Certain patients at very high risk of both catching the virus and of a severe illness if they do so were sent a letter by the Scottish Government in early April.
 These patients are being offered additional help and advice to keep them safe.
-They are advised to stay at home and not leave for any reason.
-Services are being put in place to provide access to food and medication.
+They are advised to stay at home.
+Services have been put in place to provide access to food and medication.

 Highland Council have a dedicated phone line for Shielding patients to register their details and access support: 01349 886669.
 Alternatively Shielding patients can complete the online form at www.highland.gov.uk/shielding.